emcbride09/Are-points-the-most-important-NBA-Championship-factor/README.md

 # Are points the most important factor when determining NBA champions?

-This is the start of a research project to understand the most important factor in winning an NBA champtionship
+This is the start of a research project to understand the most important factor in winning an NBA championship

 So far this project has:
 - scraped historical NBA information from a variety of sources, namely [Complete History Of The NBA](http://fivethirtyeight.com/interactives/the-complete-history-of-every-nba-team-by-elo), Basketball-Reference.com and Wikipedia